-Foreign Portfolio Investments gives investors a larger credit base because they are able to access credit in the foreign countries that they have large amounts of investment in.
-Profits from the Exchange rates: If an investor has an FPI in a foreign country with a stronger currency than their own country the difference in exchange rates between the two countries can benefit the investor Access to a larger market.
-Example, the market is much more competitive in the United States of America than in other less developed economies.
+Foreign Portfolio Investments give investors a larger credit base because they are able to access credit in foreign countries where they have large amounts of investment.
+Profits from the Exchange rates: If an investor has an FPI in a foreign country with a stronger currency than their own country the difference in exchange rates between the two countries can benefit the investor's Access to a larger market.
+For example, the market is much more competitive in the United States of America than in other less developed economies.
 Investors can take advantage of the less competitive markets internationally by using these foreign portfolio investments.

 If an applicant satisfies the following condition then the designated depository participant shall consider an application for registration as Foreign Portfolio Investor:

-The applicant is not resident in a country identified in public statement of the financial action task force as:
+- The applicant is not resident in a country identified in the public statement of the financial action task force as:

-The applicant has sufficient experience, good track record, is professionally competent, financially sound and has a generally good reputation of fairness and integrity.
+- The applicant has sufficient experience, a good track record, is professionally competent, financially sound, and has a generally good reputation of fairness and integrity.

-The applicant is a fit and proper person based on criteria specified.
+- The applicant is a fit and proper person based on the criteria specified.

-Any other criteria specified by board time to time.
+- Any other criteria specified by the board from time to time.